ethereum/consensus-specs/specs/test_formats/README.md

 After long discussion, the following types of configured constants were identified:
 - Never changing: genesis data
-- Changing, but reliant on old value: e.g. a slot time may change, but if you want to do the conversion `(genesis data, timestamp) -> slot number` you end up needing both constants.
+- Changing, but reliant on old value: e.g. an epoch time may change, but if you want to do the conversion `(genesis data, timestamp) -> epoch number` you end up needing both constants.
 - Changing, but kept around during fork transition: finalization may take a while, e.g. an executable has to deal with new deposits and old deposits at the same time.
 Another example may be economic constants.
 - Additional, back-wards compatible: new constants are introduced for later phases